barbacci-marco/Optimization-of-Methanol-Water-Distillation-Process-Using-Bayesian-Optimization/README.md

 # Optimization-of-Methanol-Water-Distillation-Process-Using-Bayesian-Optimization
-This project focuses on optimizing a methanol-water distillation process using Bayesian Optimization.
-By adjusting reflux flow rate, distillate flow rate, and temperature, the goal is to minimize energy consumption while maintaining product purity.
-Data-driven models and machine learning enhance efficiency and reduce experimental time.
-This project focuses on the process optimization of a methanol-water distillation system using a machine learning-driven approach.
-The primary goal is to determine the optimal operating conditions that minimize the energy consumption while ensuring a high product purity.
-The key operating variables considered are the reflux flow rate, distillate flow rate, and column temperature.

-A core component of this project is the use of Bayesian Optimization—a machine learning-based optimization technique particularly useful for expensive or complex processes with unknown response surfaces.
-The Bayesian Optimization framework efficiently explores the parameter space, seeking to find the optimal setpoints that reduce operational costs while maintaining or improving process performance.

-The steps involved in the project include:

-Data Collection: Experimental data is collected from a lab-scale distillation rig, recording values such as reflux flow rate, distillate flow rate, temperature, product purity, and energy consumption.
-This data is stored in an Excel file for analysis.

-Interpolation Models: Interpolation techniques are applied to model the relationship between the process variables (reflux flow rate, distillate flow rate, temperature) and the system outputs (purity and energy consumption).
-These models allow for predictions of purity and energy at any given operating point within the specified ranges.

-Cost Function Development: A cost function is developed to quantify the overall performance of the distillation process, combining energy consumption and product purity.
-Penalties are imposed on solutions that fail to meet minimum purity requirements.

-Bayesian Optimization: Using the gp_minimize function from the scikit-optimize library, Bayesian Optimization is applied to find the optimal operating conditions.
-The algorithm iteratively refines its search, balancing exploration of new parameter combinations with the exploitation of known good solutions, minimizing the cost function with a limited number of evaluations.

-Analysis and Visualization: The results of the optimization are analyzed and visualized, showing how different operating points affect the process efficiency and purity.
-The optimal conditions identified by the Bayesian optimizer are compared with traditional methods of process optimization.

-Key Features:
-Machine Learning Integration: Leverages machine learning to optimize complex, non-linear processes.
-Bayesian Optimization: Minimizes the number of experiments required to find the optimal setpoints, reducing time and resource usage.
-Data-Driven Approach: Utilizes experimental data from the lab to build predictive models of the distillation system.
-Economic Focus: Balances energy consumption and product purity for cost-effective operation.
-Tools and Libraries Used:
-Python: Programming language for scripting and implementation.
-Pandas: For handling and reading Excel data.
-Scikit-Optimize (skopt): For Bayesian Optimization of the process parameters.
-Matplotlib: For visualizing the results of the optimization.
-Scikit-learn: For interpolation models and additional machine learning tools.

-This project represents a modern approach to process optimization by integrating machine learning into chemical engineering workflows, ensuring more efficient and cost-effective operations in industrial applications.
+---
+## Project Overview
+This project focuses on optimizing a **methanol-water distillation process** using a **machine learning-driven approach**.
+By leveraging **Bayesian Optimization**, the goal is to identify the optimal operating conditions that minimize energy consumption while ensuring high product purity.
+Key operating variables include:
+- **Reflux flow rate**
+- **Distillate flow rate**
+- **Column temperature**

+Bayesian Optimization, a machine learning-based technique, is employed to efficiently explore the parameter space of this complex and expensive process, finding optimal operating points with minimal experimental evaluations.
+This approach integrates experimental data, predictive modeling, and cost-function optimization to achieve improved performance and efficiency.

+---

+## Project Workflow
+### 1. **Data Collection**
+Experimental data is collected from a lab-scale distillation rig, measuring:
+- **Process variables**: Reflux flow rate, distillate flow rate, column temperature.
+- **Outputs**: Product purity, energy consumption.

+This data is organized in an Excel file for analysis.

+### 2. **Interpolation Models**
+Interpolation techniques are used to model the relationship between process variables and system outputs.
+These models predict:
+- **Purity**
+- **Energy consumption**
+for any given set of operating points, enabling efficient evaluation of untested conditions.

+### 3. **Cost Function Development**
+A cost function is designed to quantify the performance of the distillation process by combining:
+- **Energy consumption**
+- **Product purity**

+Penalties are applied to solutions that fail to meet the minimum product purity requirement, ensuring practical and feasible optimization.

+### 4. **Bayesian Optimization**
+Using the `gp_minimize` function from the **scikit-optimize** library, Bayesian Optimization is applied.
+This iterative algorithm:
+- Balances **exploration** of new parameter combinations with **exploitation** of known optimal solutions.
+- Minimizes the cost function while limiting the number of experimental evaluations.

+### 5. **Analysis and Visualization**
+The optimization results are analyzed and visualized to highlight:
+- The effect of different operating conditions on process efficiency and purity.
+- Comparisons between optimal conditions identified by Bayesian Optimization and traditional methods.

+---

+## Key Features
+- **Machine Learning Integration**: Utilizes machine learning for optimizing complex, non-linear chemical processes.
+- **Bayesian Optimization**: Reduces experimental time and resource usage by minimizing the number of required evaluations.
+- **Data-Driven Approach**: Relies on real experimental data to build predictive models of the distillation process.
+- **Economic Focus**: Balances energy consumption and product purity for cost-effective operation.

+---

+## Tools and Libraries
+- **Python**: Programming language for scripting and implementation.
+- **Pandas**: Data manipulation and handling, especially for reading Excel files.
+- **Scikit-Optimize (skopt)**: Bayesian Optimization for parameter tuning.
+- **Scikit-learn**: Interpolation models and additional machine learning tools.
+- **Matplotlib**: Visualization of optimization results.

+---

+## Key Outcomes
+This project demonstrates a modern, data-driven approach to chemical process optimization by integrating machine learning into traditional workflows.
+Benefits include:
+- **Reduced experimental time** through efficient parameter search.
+- **Improved process performance** by balancing energy costs with purity requirements.
+- **Scalability** for industrial applications, offering a framework adaptable to larger-scale systems.

+---